A Life of Obedience

 G. Application

-1. God may ask you to do something that doesn’t make sense from a human perspective.
+1. God may ask you to do something that doesn’t make

 2. The Father may lead you to give up a hobby or donate a valuable item.